Sebastian-Schuetz/OPEN-SOURCE-LARGE-FORMAT-CNC-MACHINE-3D-PRINTER/README.md

 ![Current state of the machine](Open-source-Large-CNC/Bilder/20190319_150552.jpg?raw=true "Image")

-As you can see we are still missing some parts (for the second y-axis).
+As you can see we are still missing some parts for the second y-axis.